Camera drones and other unmanned aviation at Aalto University

 - operators engaged in simultaneous activity (also RPAS/RPAS) cause a hazard

 For the purposes of Aalto, any aircraft referred to here falls under the definition of an ‘unmanned aircraft’.
 Regulations concerning model aircrafts are not applicable, as Aalto does not operate aircrafts for recreational or sports purposes.

-Model aircrafts are unmanned aircrafts that are used for recreational or sports purposes.
-Model aircrafts can be either remotely piloted or autonomous, so-called free-flight model aircrafts..
+Model aircraft are unmanned aircrafts that are used for recreational or sports purposes.
+Model aircraft can be either remotely piloted or autonomous, so-called free-flight model aircraft.

 Consequently, no aircraft used in Aalto operations can be categorised as a model aircraft.

-A notification of all existing devices must be submitted to Emergency Preparedness Specialist Katja Paasikivi with the same information as for the register of Trafi.
+A notification of all existing devices (drone) and all passed examinations (A1/A3 and A2) must be submitted to Emergency Preparedness Specialist Katja Paasikivi.

 Remote pilots must be able to operate aircraft safely and be familiar with emergency procedures.
 The person responsible for a remotely piloted flight shall be at least 18 years of age.

-Flying a remotely piloted aircraft over an open-air assembly of persons or over a densely populated area is only permitted under the conditions of section 3.1.15 of OPS M1-32:
+Flying a remotely piloted aircraft over an open-air assembly of persons or over a densely populated area is only permitted under the conditions of the national Aviation Regulation OPS M1-32 (pdf, in Finnish).